 In some cases, Wi-Fi may be disabled in Device Manager if Wi-Fi settings are missing on your Surface.

-Here’s how to verify that Wi-Fi is available in Device Manager on your Windows 10 device.
+Here’s how to verify that Wi-Fi is available in Device Manager on your Surface or Windows device.

 - In the search box in the taskbar, enter Device Manager, and select it from the results.